Vietnam.vn - Nền tảng quảng bá Việt Nam

 In principle, vaccination on schedule and with enough doses will maximize the effectiveness of protection.
 Evidence of your child's vaccination will be shown on the vaccination record or card.
 In addition to the vaccination book, you can look up your child's vaccination history on the national vaccination information management system.

 VNVC Vaccination Center System has built its own vaccination management system.
-If you get vaccinated here, the customer's vaccination history will be recorded and looked up very fully.
+If you get vaccinated here, the customer's vaccination history is recorded and looked up very fully.
 If the vaccination history has been looked up but it is still not recorded and the customer cannot remember the exact vaccination schedule, the doctor will advise re-vaccination of important vaccines to ensure effective disease prevention.

 The doctor will base on information from the parents, determine the person's risk of disease and other conditions to advise on an appropriate supplementary vaccination schedule.